-From its inception through March 31, 2022, the Company has devoted substantially all of its efforts to drug discovery and development and conducting clinical trials.
+From its inception through June 30, 2022, the Company has devoted substantially all of its efforts to drug discovery and development and conducting clinical trials.
 The Company has a limited operating history and the sales and income potential of the Company's business and market are unproven.
+To date, the Company has raised capital principally through the registered offerings and private placements of common stock, warrants and redeemable convertible preferred stock as well as via the issuance of convertible notes.
+The Company will need to continue to raise a substantial amount of funds until it is able to generate sufficient revenues to fund its development activities.
 Successful transition to attaining profitable operations is dependent upon achieving a level of revenues adequate to support the Company's cost structure.
-As of March 31, 2022, the Company had \$11.6 million in cash.
-The Company has experienced net losses and negative cash flows from operating activities since its inception and had an accumulated deficit of \$84.7 million as of March 31, 2022.
+As of June 30, 2022, the Company had \$8.8 million in cash.
+The Company has experienced net losses and negative cash flows from operating activities since its inception and had an accumulated deficit of \$88.0 million as of June 30, 2022.
+The Company's net losses were \$3.3 million and \$3.9 million for the three months ended June 30, 2022 and 2021, respectively, and \$6.2 million and \$7.2 million for the six months ended June 30, 2022 and 2021, respectively.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.